alestic/ec2-expire-snapshots/README.txt

      "12 hours ago"

 EXAMPLES
+    This simple example saves the most recent 10 snapshots:

+        ec2-expire-snapshots                   \
+            --keep-most-recent 10              \
+            vol-11111111

+    This example saves the last 7 days of snapshots:

+        ec2-expire-snapshots                   \
+            --keep-all-since "7 days ago"     \
+            vol-22222222

+    This example keeps one snapshot per day for the last 7 days, and one snapshot per month for the last 12 months.
+There is also an implicit saving of the most recent snapshot by default:

+        ec2-expire-snapshots                   \
+            --keep-first-daily 7               \
+            --keep-first-monthly 12            \
+            vol-33333333

+    If you always determine how long a snapshot should be saved when you take the EBS snapshot and you store this value in a specific tag named "Expiration", then you may leave out all other "keep" options only pay attention to your tag.
+Any volume without the tag will be preserved forever in this example.

+        ec2-expire-snapshots                   \
+            --expiration-tag-name "Expiration" \
+            vol-44444444

     This example combines a number of preservation strategies, any one of which could trigger the preservation of a given EBS snapshot: